crewdevio/Snel/README.md

 - hot reloading
 - [import maps](https://github.com/WICG/import-maps) support
 - support for scss and less out of the box
-- support for typescript and sass out of the box (soon)
+- support for typescript and sass out of the box
 - SSR (soon)
 - SSG (soon)